-It’s not an everyday encounter that one will bear before the public and let out the secrets that have for forever lounged somewhere in the crevices of their heart.
+It’s not an everyday encounter that one will bare before the public and let out the secrets that have for forever lounged somewhere in the crevices of their heart.

 While at university, our creative writing lecturer always argued that all form of writing has a membrane of fiction underneath it.
 To him, the writer chooses what they want their reader to read not necessarily what they should read.